Need to talk? Call 1800 882 436.

 How can I feed my baby if I am unable to breastfeed?

-I feel disappointed that I am unable to breastfeed my baby.
-What can I do?
+What can I do if I feel disappointed that I am unable to breastfeed my baby?

 Everyone’s experience of cancer and breastfeeding is different.
 If you have questions or concerns about breastfeeding during your cancer treatment, you can see your doctor for more information and support.

-There are also many organisations you can turn to for more information and support, including:
+There are also many organisations you can turn to for more information and support, including the following:

 Learn more here about the development and quality assurance of healthdirect content.